Molde FK

 Molde Fotballklubb (/no/) is a football club based in Molde, Norway, that competes in Eliteserien, the top flight of Norwegian football.
 Founded on 19 June 1911, the club was originally known as International and changed its name to Molde in 1915.
-Molde are five-time league champions (2011, 2012, 2014, 2019 and 2022) and six-time Norwegian Cup winners (1994, 2005, 2013, 2014, 2022 and 2023), and have finished second in the league a further eleven times.
-Molde is one of only three Norwegian clubs to have participated in the UEFA Champions League.
+Molde is five-time league champions (2011, 2012, 2014, 2019 and 2022) and six-time Norwegian Cup winner (1994, 2005, 2013, 2014, 2022 and 2023), and has finished second in the league a further eleven times.
+Molde is one of only four Norwegian clubs to have participated in the UEFA Champions League.

 The club's home matches are played at the 11,249-capacity Aker Stadion.
 The stadium was inaugurated in 1998, and was a gift from local businessmen Kjell Inge Røkke and Bjørn Rune Gjelsten.
 The club was formerly based at Molde stadion, which hosted the club's record attendance of 6,615.
 Molde's supporter club is called Tornekrattet ("Thicket of thorns", a reference to the city's nickname "The Town of Roses") and was founded after the 1994 Norwegian Cup final victory.
 Molde has its strongest rivalry with Rosenborg.

 Until the beginning of the 1970s, the club mainly played in local lower division leagues, except for a short visit in the Hovedserien in the 1957–58 season.
 In 1974, Molde was back in the top division and finished second in the league, and have since then become one of Norway's leading clubs and generally stayed in the top division.
 Molde also finished second in the league in 1987, when the club lost the championship to Moss in the decisive match of the season.

 During the 1990s and the beginning of the 2000s, Molde was the second-best team in Norway (behind 13-times in a row champions Rosenborg), with league silver medals in 1995, 1998, 1999 and 2002, and cup championships in 1994 and 2005, as well as participation in the UEFA Champions League in the 1999–2000 season, when Real Madrid, Porto and Olympiacos visited Molde.

 As of 2017, the club has approximately 1,000 members and around 55 teams in three departments.
-Erling Moe has been manager of the club since the departure of Ole Gunnar Solskjær in December 2018; he has been permanent head coach since 29 April 2019.
+Martin Falk has been interim manager of the club since December 2025; he will be replaced by Sindre Tjelmeland in May 2026.